bevyengine/bevy-website/content/contributing/helping-out/writing-docs.md

 3. Choose one of the most relevant **quick start games**.
 4. Complete that tutorial.
 5. Dive into making the game they have in mind, accessing the following resources as needed when they encounter road-blocks:
-   1. Official Examples.
+   1. Official examples.
-   2. The Bevy book.
+   2. The Bevy Book.
    3. Community tutorials and template games.
    4. Various community support forums.
-   5. Streams, YouTube channels and blogs.
+   5. Streams, videos, and blogs.
    6. Advanced examples.

 Each quick start game should: